 Last year, Apple released the Screen Time app as part of its “digital health” initiative to address growing concerns around increasing device usage, smartphone addiction and social media’s impact on our mental well-being.

-As much as it hurts me deeply to admit this, I spent 38 hours and 37 minutes on my phone with a daily average of 5 hours and 31 minutes last week according to the Screen App.
-How did I manage to spend 38 hours and 37 minutes on my phone in a 7-day period?
+As much as it hurts me deeply to admit this, according to the Screen Time app, last week I spent 38 hours and 37 minutes on my phone with a daily average of 5 hours and 31 minutes.
 That’s a full-time job.

-What is even alarming is that that week’s average seems to be the rule, rather than the exception, of my weekly phone usage.
+What is even alarming is that that week’s average seems to be the rule of my weekly phone usage, rather than the exception.
 This week, I have spent 33 hours 23 minutes on my phone.

 To think I quit social media to precisely avoid this…